nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Exit Button

-It is a faster alternative than typing the `exit` command into the Command Box.
-Clicking the Exit Button will cause `EduMate` to quit the application.
+Clicking the Exit Button will allow users to quit `EduMate`.

 [Return to the top](#table-of-contents)